eleanorfrajka/template-project/README.md

 Contributions are welcome!
 Please also consider adding an [issue](https://github.com/eleanorfrajka/template-project/issues) when something isn't clear.

 See the [customisation checklist](customisation_checklist.md) to adapt this template to your own project.

+For information about planned improvements and the development roadmap, see [MODERNIZATION_PLAN.md](MODERNIZATION_PLAN.md).

 ---